david-a-parry/columnSelector/README.md

         Ignore case of column names.

     -g,--get_col_nums
-        Do not output columns but instead print a list of specified columns and their respective order in the header.
+        Do not output columns but instead print a your specified columns and their respective order in the header.

     -l,--list_columns